Skip to Content

 Company Prefixes starting M to ZZZ: Frank Boateng (frank.boateng@heathrow.com)

-All temporary passes can be cancelled by the authorised signatory UNLESS the pass is for the same day, when you will need to contact the ID Centre to cancel the pass to allow you to reapply for the same day.
+All temporary passes can be cancelled by the authorised signatory online UNLESS the pass is for the same day, in which case they will need to contact the ID Centre to cancel the pass to allow them to reapply for the same day.

-Please note, under Data Protection guidelines the ID Centre cannot discuss applications with the applicants themselves.
-We can only discuss the applications with Company Authorised Signatories.
-Please do not refer the applicant to contact the ID Centre themselves to query their application.
+Under GDPR data protection guidelines the ID Centre cannot discuss applications with the applicants themselves.
+We can only discuss the applications with company authorised signatories directly.
+Please do not refer applicants to contact the ID Centre themselves to query their application.

-• Heathrow Baggage have updated the current Baggage Hall Induction classroom training, to a Baggage Safety Awareness Training (BSAT) e-learning programme.
-To ensure that everybody stays safe within baggage areas this training will need to be completed when applying for access to Zone 3 & B.
+A BSAT is Baggage Safety Awareness Training (BSAT) e-learning programme.
+To ensure that everybody stays safe and secure within baggage areas, this training will need to be completed when applying for access to Zone 3 & B.

-• You will be able to request an e-learning link for the BSAT by emailing: elearning@trustredline.co.uk.
+The company authorised signatory will be able to request an e-learning link for the BSAT by emailing: elearning@trustredline.co.uk.
 You will need to provide your applicants details which will generate a link to the training that can then be sent to your applicant.
-Once the training is completed, a certificate will be generated, this will need to be uploaded to the application and submitted through AirportGateway.
-The certificate will be valid for 5 years.
+Once the training is completed, a certificate will be generated.
+This will need to be uploaded to the application and submitted through AirportGateway.
+The certificate will be valid for 5 years and needs to have been issued within the last six months new full airside pass applications.

-Please be advised if your ID will allow you access through Security, but not through a maid reader door, this may be due to a fault with the maid reader itself.
-Please fault the maid reader using the internal faults number 666555 or ext 0208 976 6555
+If your ID will allow you access through Security, but not through a maid reader door, this may be due to a fault with the maid reader itself.
+Please fault the maid reader by calling the Heathrow Engineering Help Centre on 0208 976 6555.

 If the problem persists or you cannot gain access through security, please ask your company’s authorised signatory to contact us for further assistance.

-For all Salto access requirements, please contact your relevant business unit, who will be support with adding the required access.
+For all Salto access requirements, please contact your relevant business unit.

 The Heathrow ID Centre operating and appointment hours are: